'Finance friendly' France scores late points in Brexit bank contest

 "The current concentration, with the hyper-centralization in London following the introduction of the euro and single market, can be considered an aberration," said Ross McInnes, the Franco-Australian head of French defense group Safran, who has been charged with promoting Paris as a financial center.

-(Additional reporting by Mathieu Rosemain; Editing by Andrew Callus and Catherine Evans)
+Additional reporting by Mathieu Rosemain; Editing by Andrew Callus and Catherine Evans